 Instinct is open on every computer and shapes the day the most.
 I truly believe an investment here is the most effective and widespread action you can take to combat workaround culture.

 🙌 Launch a Workflow Advisory Board

 Start a dedicated committee that meets monthly and turns complaints into solutions.
 Create a shared Google Sheet where issues can be tracked one row at a time.

 Not sure where to start?
 Try our template.

 Then prioritize issues in your monthly meeting based on impact, and one-by-one, dream up solutions!
 Workflow is always changing, so constant improvement is key.
 Don’t forget to reward teammates who drive this initiative with a gift from time to time!

 Conquering workflow challenges on your own can be intimidating.
 Build relationships with 2-3 people you trust who work at similar hospitals and can regularly share ideas and feedback when you get stuck.

 Remember that change is hard even for the best of us.
 And even good change is still change.
 Dinosaurs are the key teammates (often the best teammates) who resist change, especially new technology.
 Identify these teammates and provide them extra support and attention during transitions.
 Ignore this tip at your own peril.

 ✅ Take Full Advantage of New Software

 Newer types of software offer fresh ways of automating tasks (ie, charge capture) that were never possible before.
 Your current charging structure is likely one giant workaround from days gone by.
 Do you have to charge that way?
 Is it possible to find a better and more automated way?
 If so, why not change it today?
-We'll have more on this soon!
+We have a guide for this.

 🤸♂️ Just Do It